mwj10/CS-GY-6513-Big-Data/README.md

  - Container frontend-flask                 Started  1.5s
  - Container news-extract-flask             Started  2.7s
 ```
-You can use the following command to check if all eight contianers are running.
+You can also use the following command to check if all eight contianers are running.
 ```
 docker ps
 ```